Alaska pollock as food: History

 Pollock has been consumed in Korea since the Joseon era (1392–1897).
 One of its earliest mentions is in the 1652 Diary of the Royal Secretariat, which states that "the management administration should be strictly interrogated for bringing in pollock roe instead of cod roe."

 In 1940, Alaska pollock was the most commonly caught fish in Korea, with more than 270,000 tonnes brought in from the Sea of Japan.
-However, the consumption of Alaska pollock in South Korea dropped to an estimated 260,000 tonnes per year by 2016, Much of is imported from Russia due to changes in sea water temperatures.
+However, the consumption of Alaska pollock in South Korea dropped to an estimated 260,000 tonnes per year by 2016.
+Much of it is imported from Russia due to changes in sea water temperatures.

 Alaska Pollock is a sizeable resource of fish and makes up 32% of the total US landings and 58% of Alaska's.
 Pollock is the target of many of the world's fisheries and represents about 5% of the world's harvest.
 In the United States water's alone over 1.5 million mt have been caught, giving an estimated value of 600- 900 million dollars in profit, between the years 1992–1996.